Bocchio01/University_Programming_Classes/README.md

 ### Informatica B (a.k.a.
 Computer Science entry level)
 This was just a brief introduction to basic programming concepts.
 Some of the code here is at a very beginner level.

-### Metodi analitici e numerici per l'ingegneria (a.k.a.
-Analytical and numerical methods for engineering)
-Things get much more interesting here.
-The aim was to learn some of the techniques used by computers to handle real-world problems and to keep track of the approximation generated in the final solution.
-In the second half of the course we were talking about? still in the first half when I write this article, please wait....